 - 2.1 This Code of Practice applies to a provider in respect of the regulated user-to-user service that it provides. - 2.2 If a person is the provider of more than one regulated user-to-user service, this Code has effect in relation to each such service (so far as applicable). - 2.3 This Code applies regardless of whether or not the provider of the service is inside the United Kingdom. - 2.4 The services in respect of which each recommended measure in this Code applies are specified in the "application" section of each measure.
 An overview can be found in the index of recommended measures in Section 3 of this document. - 2.5 Section 5 of this document includes provision about a service's risk and size.
 The subsection headed 'Risks of harm' (which begins at paragraph 5.3) sets out when a service is at low, medium or high risk of harm arising from a specific kind of content that is harmful to children, and includes a definition of 'multi-risk (children)'. - 2.6 The subsection headed 'User numbers' (which begins at paragraph 5.6) explains when a service is to be treated as having more than a particular number of monthly active United Kingdom users for those measures which apply in relation to services of a certain size, and how to calculate the number of monthly active United Kingdom users.
-The definition of 'large service' is included in the definitions section in Section 5 of this document. - 2.7 [Intentionally blank] - 2.8 The subsection headed 'Content prohibited on a service' (which begins at paragraph 5.16) sets out when a kind of content that is harmful to children is to be taken as prohibited on a service or allowed on a service. - 2.9 The measures in this Code of Practice are recommended for the purpose of compliance with the safety duties protecting children and the reporting and complaints duties and their scope and application should be construed accordingly.
+The definition of 'large service' is included in the definitions section in Section 5 of this document. - 2.7 The subsection headed 'Highly effective age assurance' (which begins at paragraph 5.10) sets out the criteria that an age assurance process must fulfil in order to be considered "highly effective". - 2.8 The subsection headed 'Content prohibited on a service' (which begins at paragraph 5.16) sets out when a kind of content that is harmful to children is to be taken as prohibited on a service or allowed on a service. - 2.9 The measures in this Code of Practice are recommended for the purpose of compliance with the safety duties protecting children and the reporting and complaints duties and their scope and application should be construed accordingly.
 In particular, the recommended measures should be construed in light of sections 8 and 13 of the Act. - 2.10 Section 8 provides that: - a) the duties set out in Chapter 2 of Part 3 of the Act which must be complied with in relation to a user-to-user service that includes regulated provider pornographic content do not extend to - i) the regulated provider pornographic content, or - ii) the design, operation or use of the service so far as relating to that content; - b) the duties set out in Chapter 2 of Part 3 of the Act which must be complied with in relation to a combined service do not extend to: - i) the search content of the service, - ii) any other content that, following a search request, may be encountered as a result of subsequent interactions with internet services, or - iii) anything relating to the design, operation or use of the search engine; and